BLOGS

 Particularly when economic times are difficult, marketers can’t afford to simply “spray and pray” in their marketing.
 That is to say, they can’t spend money blindly across the board to see what works.

-Rather, marketers need to make more informed decisions based on data.
-The good news for marketers is that, as their data maturity increases, they gain increased capabilities to understand how and where customer behaviors will shift.
+Rather, marketers need to make data-driven decisions, informed by their insights.
+The good news for marketers is that, as an organization's data maturity increases, they gain increased capabilities to understand how and where customer behaviors will shift.

 How do you become more data mature?

 Understanding the full spectrum of maturity is essential to become more data-mature.
-While every business is unique, there are 5 main stages of data maturity that a business can be placed in:
+While every business is unique, there are 5 main stages of data maturity that a business can build a data maturity model on:

 Basic

 Let’s start at the ground floor.
 A business with a basic level of data maturity can hold accurate and stable data in one place.
-This stage really is the foundation for any data strategies going forward.
+This stage in your data maturity model really is the foundation for any data strategies going forward.

 Intermediate

-In the second stage of data maturity, businesses are able to easily and automatically report on their data.
-In a marketing context, this may include setting up a data pipe that automatically collects data from various ad platforms and sends it to a single report.
+In the second stage of the data maturity model, businesses are able to easily and automatically report on their data.
+In a marketing context, this may include setting up a data pipe for automatic data collection from various ad platforms which then sends it to a single report.

-By reaching this maturity phase, your organization is afforded much more time to focus on critical thinking and data analysis.
+By reaching this data maturity stage, your organization is afforded much more time to focus on critical thinking and data analysis.
 Your teams can perform higher-value work as opposed to manual data entry.
+At this point, organizations begin to recognize the importance of data governance and may start to establish basic governance structures and processes.
+This may involve defining roles and responsibilities for data management, establishing data stewardship programs, and implementing foundational policies for data quality, security, and privacy.

 Advanced

 We are starting to get into some juicy stuff now.
-In phase three, you can uncover deeper customer insights by working with more data and performing more granular analysis.
+In phase three of your data maturity model, you can uncover deeper customer insights by working with more data and performing more granular analysis.

-Many (if not all) of your data handling and organizing process are automated at this stage, allowing you to quickly analyze data on a macro and micro scale.
-Marketers can review performance of singular ad creatives and review their contribution to the rest of a campaigns performance.
+Many (if not all) of your data management practices process are automated at this stage, allowing you to quickly analyze data on a macro and micro scale.
+Marketers can review performance of singular ad creatives and review their contribution to the rest of a campaign's performance.
+At this point in the data journey, your data strategy will be in line with your business goals and you’ll be able to make solid data-driven decisions.

 Expert